What is a Sewer Lateral? You Might be Surprised!

 - Sewer lateral repairs or replacements are extremely expensive.
-Which is why they should be cleared of debris and cleaned once every two years.
-A camera can be used to inspect the line and a Hydro-Jet is used to clean it thoroughly.
+Which is why they should be clear of debris and clean at least once every two years.
+A camera will inspect the line and a Hydro-Jet cleans it thoroughly.

 Who is Responsible for the Sewer Lateral?

 A “right of way” is a property line for plumbing.
-The right of way is important because if there is an issue with a sewer lateral, the right of way is used to determine who is responsible to pay for the repairs.
+The right of way is important because if there is an issue with a sewer lateral, the right of way determines who is responsible to pay for the repairs.